namlv19970701/ecommerce-pipeline/readme.md

 Note: I didnt use delta lake because the data processing was incremental.

 ## Pipeline
+On premise.
 ![Image Alt Text](images/e-commerce-revenue-pipeline.png)

+This is a prototype on aws
 ## Explain icons

 | Icon | Description |Phrase|